bootdotdev/blog/content/misc/top-web-development-languages.md

 ### Where Is It Used?

 C# is (not surprisingly) the primary language used by developers working with Microsoft technologies (including) Windows phone apps.
-It’s also used for the popular game development engine, Unity, as the primary language.
+It's also used for the popular game development engine, Unity, as the primary language.

 {{< cta3 >}}